YvanDotet/query_deluxe/query_deluxe_xlsx/doc/index.rst

 ==============
-query_deluxe
+query_deluxe_xlsx
 ==============

-This module is usefull to make postgreSQL's queries directly from an Odoo interface.
+This module is usefull to print postgreSQL's queries on excel format.

-You can type queries involving SELECT statement and many clauses like WHERE, AND, etc ...

-The result is correctly presented in a table form.

-You can also make UPDATE, DELETE, CREATE, INSERT, ALTER and DROP statements.
+Before installing this module, you need to have installed the modules "query_deluxe" and "report_xlsx"

 Usage
 =====

-Go to "Apps" menu and type "query_deluxe" into the search box.
+Go to "Apps" menu and type "query_deluxe_xlsx" into the search box.

-Odoo version 16
+Odoo version 17

 Credits
 =======